-Except as provided in paragraph (C) of this rule, no person shall sell, supply, offer for sale, advertise, or manufacture for sale in Ohio a portable fuel container or spout or both portable fuel container or spout on or after July 1, 2007 unless the portable fuel container or spout or both portable fuel container and spout conforms to either of the following:
+(2) Except as provided in paragraph (C) of this rule, no person shall sell, supply, offer for sale, advertise, or manufacture for sale in Ohio a portable fuel container or spout or both portable fuel container or spout on or after July 1, 2007 unless the portable fuel container or spout or both portable fuel container and spout conforms to either of the following:

-(1) Has been certified by the California air resources board (CARB) pursuant to the certification requirements contained in title 13, division 3, chapter 9, article 6 of the California Code of Regulations; "Portable Containers and Spouts;" effective October 11, 2006 and the manufacturer, supplier, seller or other person has submitted to the director a copy of the certification document; or
+(a) Has been certified by the California air resources board (CARB) pursuant to the certification requirements contained in Title 13, Division 3, Chapter 9, Article 6 of the California Code of Regulations; "Portable Containers and Spouts;" and the manufacturer, supplier, seller or other person has submitted to the director a copy of the certification document.

-(2) Has been certified or otherwise approved under requirements and in a manner that the director of the Ohio EPA determines are as stringent as the California requirements identified in paragraph (A)(1) of this rule and the manufacturer, supplier, seller or other person has submitted to the director a copy of such certification or approval document.
+(b) Has been certified or otherwise approved under requirements and in a manner that the director of the Ohio EPA determines are as stringent as the California requirements identified in paragraph (A)(2)(a) of this rule and the manufacturer, supplier, seller or other person has submitted to the director a copy of such certification or approval document.

 The definitions applicable to this rule are contained in paragraph (Z) of rule 3745-21-01 of the Administrative Code.

 This rule does not apply to the following:

 (1) Any portable fuel container or spout or both portable fuel container and spout manufactured in Ohio for shipment, sale, and use outside of Ohio.

 (2) Safety cans meeting the requirements of 29 CFR part 1926, subpart F; "Fire protection and prevention" .